 MP for Stratford and Bow

-Uma Kumaran is the Labour (Co‑op) MP for Stratford and Bow, elected in 2024.
-She serves on the Foreign Affairs Committee and on the Dogs (Protection of Livestock) (Amendment) Bill committee, and has previously contributed to several parliamentary committee inquiries since entering Parliament.
+Uma Kumaran is the Labour (Co-op) MP for Stratford and Bow, elected in July 2024.
+She sits on the Foreign Affairs Committee and on the Dogs (Protection of Livestock) (Amendment) Bill committee, and has previously served on committees for the Employment Rights Bill, the Great British Energy Bill, and the Product Regulation and Metrology Bill.

 Generated 21 February 2026